esdoc/esdoc/doc/src/documents/feature.html.md

 This is useful because you not need to see export style in source code.

-## Document Coverage
+## Documentation Coverage
+ESDoc measures a documentation coverage.
+This is useful information for following.
+- This leads the motivation of documentation.
-Unit test framework can measure test coverage.
-This leads motivation for test and inspects a missing of test.
+- This inspects a missing of documentation.
-This is very important.
-So ESDoc supports document coverage.

 ESDoc processes only top-level class, function and variable.
 This is based on, ESDoc measures coverage by how much the document is being written out of all the processing target.
 And, ESDoc is also to measure coverage of each module, you will have become easier to also find a missing of the document.
 For example, [this](./esdoc/source.html) is coverage of ESDoc itself.

-## Test Codes And Document
+## Integration Test Codes
 Test codes are important information.
 So, ESDoc generates a cross reference of test codes and document.
 You need to use @test tag for this function.